Dainternetdude/java-discord-bot/README.md

 If you find an issue, report it in the issues tab.
 If you have a feature you'd like to see, post it in the issues tab.
 If you've written code you want to see in the program, feel free to make a pull request.
 If you think my code is bad, I already know about it.
 Make an issue if you like and I'll look into it if I'm not lazy.

+# Instructions to build
+1. Clone this repository
+2. Run `gradlew shadowJar`
+3. Look in `build/libs/`